-The majority of this part of the guide (Section 36.0, Planning GroupWise in a Microsoft Cluster through Section 42.0, Backing Up a GroupWise System in a Microsoft Cluster) is designed for those who are creating a new GroupWise system, or at least new domains and post offices, in a Microsoft cluster.
-If you already have an existing GroupWise 6.x system and need to configure it to work in a newly installed cluster, see Section 43.0, Moving an Existing GroupWise 8 System into a Microsoft Cluster.
+The majority of this guide (Planning GroupWise in a Microsoft Cluster through Backing Up a GroupWise System in a Microsoft Cluster) is designed for those who are creating a new GroupWise® system, or at least new domains and post offices, in a Microsoft cluster.
+If you already have an existing GroupWise 6.x system and need to configure it to work in a newly installed cluster, see Moving an Existing GroupWise 6.5 System into a Microsoft Cluster.

 When you implement a new GroupWise system or a new domain or post office in a Microsoft cluster, overall GroupWise system design does not need to change substantially.
-For a review, see GroupWise 8 Installation Guide.
+For a review, see "Installing a Basic GroupWise System" in the GroupWise 6.5 Installation Guide.
 However, the configuration of individual components of your GroupWise system will be significantly different.
 This section helps you plan the following GroupWise components in a Microsoft cluster:

-After you have completed the tasks and filled out the System Clustering Worksheet, you are ready to continue with Section 37.0, Setting Up a Domain and Post Office in a Microsoft Cluster.
+After you have completed the tasks and filled out the System Clustering Worksheet, you will be ready to continue with Setting Up a Domain and Post Office in a Microsoft Cluster.